-Case study: carbon markets & offsets integrity – fastest-moving subsegments to watch
+Case study: Carbon markets & offsets integrity – fastest-moving subsegments to watch

 Europe’s carbon credit market is evolving fast.
 Growth of the EU Emissions Trading System, new certification frameworks and rising corporate demand are driving the market toward quality over quantity.
 This case study highlights the fastest-moving subsegments in Europe’s carbon markets, explains why durable removals, high-integrity nature-based projects and digital monitoring platforms are attracting investment, and offers a framework for founders to navigate this complex landscape.